Aacceeee/library-system/library-system-cccs105/README.md

 * Data accessibility — Information scattered across different systems
 * Report generation — Difficult to generate borrowing statistics and overdue reports

+# Scope

+## What is Included

+- User authentication and login system
+- Complete CRUD operations for books, members, and borrowing records
+- Search functionality to find books and members
+- Real-time inventory tracking
+- Borrowing transaction management
+- Data validation and error handling

+---

+## What is NOT Included

+- Email notifications for overdue books
+- Mobile application
+- Advanced analytics and reporting
+- Payment processing for fines
+- Book recommendation system

+---

+# Target Users

+## Librarians / Staff
+Use the system to:
+- Manage book inventory
+- Register members
+- Process borrowing transactions

+---

+## Library Administrators
+Use the system to:
+- Monitor library operations
+- Ensure system efficiency through the admin dashboard

 # Database Models

 ## Entity Relationship Diagram (ERD)